VMware Cloud Well-Architected Framework for Google Cloud VMware Engine: Planning Principles

 - For example, an organization has a requirement to provide end users with a solution that enables self-service workload provisioning with governance.
 This may translate to an evaluation of a cloud management platform (CMP) that integrates with a VMware Cloud SDDC.

-Note: Tools such as VMware vRealize Automation Cloud and other third-party solutions that are supported with VMware Cloud can be used as a CMP.
+Note: Tools such as VMware Aria Automation and other third-party solutions that are supported with VMware Cloud can be used as a CMP.

 - Performance: the measure of how well a system accomplishes a given task.